mentalisttraceur/python-compose/README.rst

       icompose = partial(compose, identity)

-* Compose arguments in opposite order (useful with things like ``functools.partial``, or just more intuitive in some cases):
+* If you want or need to compose arguments in reverse order:

   .. code:: python